 But Social Security can refuse to take the SSDI application after the worker's death if either of the following conditions applies:

-Anyone who might benefit from the claim is allowed to continue it, and even someone who wouldn't receive benefits—such as the applicant's mother or estate executor—can continue the claim.
+Anyone who might benefit from a claim is allowed to continue the claim, and even someone who wouldn't receive benefits—such as the applicant's mother or estate executor—can continue the claim.
 Why would someone who can't collect the underpayment pursue an SSDI death claim?
 There are a few people who might take such action, including:

 Does Social Security notify you that a disability claim is pending after a relative's death and that you might benefit from a favorable SSDI disability determination?
 Sometimes, but not always.